 Hotel Jerome's rooms and suites are uniquely decorated, with sumptuous fabrics and a heritage mining-era feel.
 Cashmere curtains, burnished leather beds, tweed fabrics and old-fashioned leather trunks complete the look.
 All offer mod-cons including iPads and flat screen TVs - many offer interconnecting doors for families or groups.

-Head to locals' favorite J-Bar, for a lively and authentic saloon experience and Vintage Aspen cocktails, or for a more refined atmosphere, relax in a cozy armchair in the Living Room and enjoy some tapas or a light bite.
+Head to locals' favorite J-Bar, for a lively and authentic saloon experience and Vintage Aspen cocktails, or for a more refined atmosphere, relax in a cosy armchair in the Living Room and enjoy some tapas or a light bite.
 Prospect Bistro honours the towns rich mining history.
 Serving plates that are meant to be shared, Bistro is open daily for breakfast, lunch and dinner and has a sunny outdoor terrace.

 After a day of outdoor adventure, whether it be hiking, biking or rafting, relax by the hotel's heated pool or soothe tired muscles in the new Auberge Spa, offering a full range of treatments.
 Alternatively guests have access to The Aspen Club & Spa, a state-of-the-art private sports club and rejuvenating spa.